guodu1995/Spring2018-Project1-guodu1995/doc/README.md

 # Project:
 ### Doc folder

-project1_modify.nb.html is the html produced by .rmd
+project1_modify.nb.html is the html produced by project1.rmd

 And the project1.rmd contains the codes and figures I made.